MartinKuzma/martinkuzma.github.io/content/posts/01-worst-grpc-api.md

 +++
-date = '2025-10-11T22:09:06+02:00'
+date = '2025-10-17T22:09:06+02:00'
-draft = true
+draft = false
 title = 'Designing the worst GRPC API ever'
 +++
 ## Why, though?
-We always want to design the best API possible, overcome any hurdles, split everything into neat little boxes, make sure everything is as reusable as possible, and design everything so decoupled that not will ever need to change and if it does, nothing will ever break.
+We always want to design the best API possible, overcome any hurdles, split everything into neat little boxes, make sure everything is as reusable as possible, and design everything so decoupled that nothing will ever need to change and if it does, nothing will ever break.
 GRPC is great for designing APIs in advance and having a contract that can be shared between teams.

 Life isn't fair, life isn't easy.
 Nothing will work out as planned, so let's just go ahead and achieve the peak of bad API design.
 It will happen anyway, so why not embrace it?